Trump critics seize on president's positive coronavirus test to mock, lecture

 Actor Robe Reiner tweeted, "That damn hoax."

+"Twitter was created for tonight," "The Ellen Show" executive producer Andy Lassner wrote.

 "Star Wars" actor Mark Hamill tweeted that if there's anything positive that could come from the president's testing positive, "it would be his followers reevaluating their opinions.
 If they will now accept a lockdown, social distancing & mandatory mask-wearing, we could crush the virus like we should have from the start."
-He hastagged the post #ButIAlsoBelieveInTheToothFairy.
+He hashtagged the post #ButIAlsoBelieveInTheToothFairy.

-Norman Ornstein, resident scholar at the American Enterprise Institute and contributor to the Altantic, said he was in the debate hall on Tuesday.
+Norman Ornstein, a resident scholar at the American Enterprise Institute and contributor to the Atlantic, said he was in the debate hall on Tuesday.
 "The entire Trump entourage came in w masks, took them off as soon as they sat down, refused to put them on when asked by Cleveland Clinic personnel," he tweeted.
 "Flouting defiantly the law & rules.
 And Trump shouting only 8-10 feet from Biden for 90 mins.
 Oy."

 "I hope he makes a full recovery.
 I hope everyone around him avoids long-term health issues.
 I'm still going to point out he's a fool for catching it after six months of mocking people for wearing masks," gun control activist and Parkland school shooting survivor David Hogg tweeted.